When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 In a nutshell, the zig-zag theory suggests that when a team loses a game, you should bet on them to cover the spread in the game directly after.
 Banking on a team bouncing back from a loss is an important part of the theory, but it aims to go deeper than that.
 It also takes into account which team is home and which is away and the travel necessary during the playoffs.

 The zig-zag theory is mostly applied to betting on the NBA and NHL because both leagues have the same playoff format.
 Other leagues such as the NFL and Premier League use one-game playoffs, whereas the MLB goes with a 2-3-2 format.

 Players in the NBA and NHL are forced to travel more with the longer 2-2-1-1-1 format for the playoffs.
 With the amount of travel required for playoff teams in these leagues, the zig-zag theory is especially relevant.

-At first glance you might be wondering how the home advantage factors into zig-zag betting theory.
-Is it simply the home team having the advantage by being on home court?
+At first glance, you might be wondering how the home advantage factors into zig-zag betting theory.
+Is it simply the home team having the advantage by being on the home court?